-The working group recommends the Commission direct the utilities to perform the additional review when a project has failed the EIT and further review is warranted, and to make the steps in the engineering review available [on their interconnection websites/in their interconnection handbooks] to provide greater transparency for developers.
-The working group also proposes the following minor modifications to Section G.3.a of Rule 21 to provide clarity on the role of the additional engineering review of EIT results:
+In response to Working Group comments, the Joint Utilities propose to perform the additional engineering review when a project fails the EIT and further review is warranted, and to make these guidelines available on their interconnection websites to provide greater transparency for developers.
+The working group also proposes the following minor modifications to Section G.3.a of Rule 21 to provide clarity on the role of the additional engineering review following EIT results:

 Distribution Provider, in consultation with the CAISO, will determine, based on knowledge of the interdependencies with earlier-queued interconnection requests under any tariff, whether the Interconnection Request to the Distribution System is of sufficient MW size and located at a point of interconnection such that it is reasonably anticipated to require or contribute to the need for Reliability Network Upgrades.
-In making this determination, the Distribution Provider will coordinate with the CAISO if necessary to conduct the Determination of Electrical Independence for the CAISO Controlled Grid as set forth in the applicable CAISO Tariff in effect at the time the Electrical Independence Test (EIT) begins.
+In making this determination, the Distribution Provider will make a Determination of Electrical Independence for the CAISO Controlled Grid as set forth in the applicable CAISO Tariff in effect at the time the Electrical Independence Test begins.

-If Distribution Provider determines that no interdependencies exist or that interdependencies do exist but the proposed Generating Facility is not reasonably anticipated to require or contribute to the need for Reliability Network Upgrades, then the Interconnection Request will be deemed to have passed Distribution Provider’s Determination of Electrical Independence for the CAISO Controlled Grid.
+If Distribution Provider determines that no interdependencies exist as described above or that interdependencies do exist but the proposed Generating Facility is not reasonably anticipated to require or contribute to the need for Reliability Network Upgrades, then the Interconnection Request will be deemed to have passed Distribution Provider’s Determination of Electrical Independence for the CAISO Controlled Grid.

 If Distribution Provider determines that interdependencies exist as described above and that they are reasonably anticipated to require or contribute to the need for Reliability Network Upgrades, then Applicant may be studied under the Transmission Cluster Study Process as set forth in Section F.3.d.

-Distribution Provider will coordinate with the CAISO if necessary to conduct the Determination of Electrical Independence for the CAISO Controlled Grid as set forth in the applicable CAISO Tariff in effect at the time the Electrical Independence Test (EIT) beginsSection 4.2 of Appendix Y to the CAISO Tariff.
-The results of the Distribution Provider’s review incremental power flow, aggregate power flow, and short-circuit current contribution tests set out in Section 4.2 of Appendix Y to the CAISO Tariff will determine whether the Interconnection Request is electrically independent from the CAISO Controlled Grid or if the request is not electrically interdependent but does not require or contribute to the need for Reliability Network Upgrades.
+Distribution Provider will coordinate with the CAISO if necessary to conduct the Determination of Electrical Independence for the CAISO Controlled Grid as set forth in Section 4.2 of Appendix Y to the CAISO Tariff.
+The results of the incremental power flow, aggregate power flow, and short-circuit current contribution tests set out in Section 4.2 of Appendix Y to the CAISO Tariff will determine whether the Interconnection Request is electrically independent from the CAISO Controlled Grid.

-If Yes (pass), continue to Screen R.

-If No (fail), proceed to Section F.3.d.

 Proposal 4: The Commission should create a “Cost Cap” for qualifying DERs that fail Screen Q to proceed despite transmission interdependence

 Status: Non-Consensus.
 Supported by Green Power Institute.
-Opposed by the IOUs.
+Opposed by the Joint Utilities.

+Discussion: Green Power Institute believes this proposal is additional rather than alternative.
+It is complementary to other proposals herein and is not in conflict with them.

-Proposal: A project would proceed with the interconnection approval process under Rule 21 without participating in a CAISO cluster study if willing to pay a “Cost Cap” fee that is the calculated share of the applicant’s costs for RNU from the applicable cluster.
+Green Power Institute proposes the following.
+A project would proceed with the interconnection approval process under Rule 21 without participating in a transmission cluster study if willing to pay a “Cost Cap” fee that is the calculated share of the applicant’s costs for RNU from the applicable cluster.
 The Cost Cap shall establish the maximum Cluster Study upgrade charge liability applicable to the project.
 Final charges will be reconciled upon completion of the Cluster Study.
 If initial review by the IOU indicates that applicant’s project could operate safely without completion of the RNU upgrades, it will be allowed to interconnect to the grid and commence operations.

-Discussion: Green Power Institute believes this proposal is additional rather than alternative.
-It is complementary to other proposals herein and is not in conflict with them.